 Around the outside, you have the Atlantic Terminal Mall with shops and restaurants.
 Consider checking out an event or game while you’re here.

 Getting around to all the best things in Gowanus couldn’t be easier.
-Pretty much all there is to do in Gowanus is walkable distance, but if you want to cover alot of ground we recommend using the Citi Bike app or Revel app to rent bicycles or motorized scooters to get around
+Pretty much all there is to do in Gowanus is walkable distance, but if you want to cover alot of ground we recommend using the Citi Bike app to rent bicycles to get around, or you can always walk!

 Citi Bike is just as easy, simply download the app and enter your details.
 Then on the map in the app you can find your nearest docking station, there are a few in Gowanus just a few blocks away from eachother.
 For single rides you get the bike for 30 minutes, for a day pass or annual pass holders you get the bike for 45 minutes before having to redock.